airwick989/Student-Attendance-Capstone/README.md

 ## Getting Started

 This guide can be used to set up an instance of the attendance tracker and services.
-Note that this repository does not include directions for setting up or deploying the mobile application.

 This guide assumes that you have Node.js installed on your system and an existing Firebase project.

 ### Prerequisites